Restored Reformed Church: History

 The Restored Reformed Church was founded on 1 May 2004, by a minority of the Calvinist Bond inside the Dutch Reformed Church (Nederlandse Hervormde Kerk) who opposed that church's merger with two other Protestant churches into the Protestant Church in the Netherlands (Protestantse Kerk in Nederland).
 The first president of the denomination was Dirk Heemskerk.
 Later several free churches joined this new federation in Rotterdam, Alblasserdam, Schiedam, Waddinxveen and an Old Reformed Church voted to affiliate with Restored Reformed Church.
 Many congregations have their own church buildings, but several churches meet in storehouses and schools.
 In the towns of Elspeet, Sommelsdijk, Sint-Annaland, Putten, Terschuur, Barneveld Restored Reformed congregations have new buildings and others are preparing for this.
 In 2014, the Church had a membership of 58,821 in 118 congregations.
-The church has established the Reformed Seminary which in 2011 had seventy students; the rector is Wim van Vlastuin.
+The church established the Reformed Seminary which in 2011 had seventy students; the rector is Wim van Vlastuin.